Hispanic Impact Fund

 The Hispanic Impact Fund is a giving network that offers unique opportunities to support the economic security and advancement of the Hispanic & Latino communities in Central Texas.
 Through a data-informed focus, we identify opportunity areas where we can make a difference, convene community conversations about solutions, and amplify resources to fund grantmaking that will advance Hispanic Central Texans.

 About the Hispanic Impact Fund

-The Hispanic Impact Fund issues a Request for Proposals annually, which begins August 1, 2019.
-The Hispanic Impact Fund grants committee researches grant requests and the entire Fund's membership makes the final grant selections.
+The Hispanic Impact Fund issues a Request for Proposals annually in the summer.
+The Hispanic Impact Fund grants committee reviews grant requests and the entire Fund's membership makes the final grant selections.

 The Request for Proposals will be open to nonprofits that focus on these three impact areas: